Home

 • Shut off the faucet while brushing your teeth.

-• Follow the same principle in the kitchen sink.
+• Same in the kitchen sink.
 Turn off the water when not using it.
 Avoid leaving it on when loading the dishwasher.

 • Use the cold setting for most laundry loads.